 Show Notes: Habits are not a finish line to be crossed.
 They’re a lifestyle to be lived.
 They’re something to stick to, day in and day out.
 In this episode, leading expert and best-selling author on habits James Clear will help you keep those New Year’s resolutions.
 Sharing proven and actionable tips, learn how to […]

-Suze Orman Has Some Advice for You: About Money, the Future of Work, and More
+Suze Orman Has Some Money Advice for You

 In a recent exclusive interview with the Conferences for Women, Suze Orman—America’s best-known financial advisor to women—was characteristically outspoken money, the future of work, and more.
 Orman, the author of 10 consecutive New York Times bestsellers and winner of two Emmy Awards, recently came out of a short-lived retirement to again advise women about a […]